shijianjian/Fundus_Grading_DL_APP/app/README.md

 ```bash
 $ sudo docker run -d -p 5000:5000 fundus-dl-app:0.1
 ```
+*NOTE*: Has to be 5000 port for external, or the internal services cannot be accessed from the frontend.
 For debugging purpose, we need to overwrite the ENTRYPOINT for the image, hence, you may run:
 ```bash
 $ sudo docker run -d --entrypoint=/bin/bash fundus-dl-app:0.1